alysonfarias/blog-nuxt/app/content/about.md

 [@alysonfariasss](https://www.instagram.com/alysonfarias/)

 Don't hesitate to drop a message about anything that grabs your attention there.
 I'd love to chat about it

-## What software do I use?

-Here's a list of everyday used software:

-- VSCode
-- Chrome
-- Docker
-- Ubuntu (Linux)
-- HTML, CSS, Javascript, Typescript, C#, SQL, Dart
-- Tailwindcss, Vue, React, Angular, Bootstrap, Flutter, NodeJs

-studying and improve on Nuxt, Vue, Node, Flutter and Tailwindcss